Guywithoutidea/digital_technologies_programming_assesment/README.md

 A program for an imaginary company.

-How to use it (Simple stuff):
+How to use it:
-Download the python file (main.py) and run it.
+Download the python file (main_v4.1.py) and run it.